eyuelt/dotfiles/README.md

-I initially tried forking [Zach Holman](http://github.com/holman)'s [dotfiles](http://github.com/holman/dotfiles) project and using that as my own, but after spending some time attempting to remove what I didn't need and adapt it for my uses, I figured that it would be easier to start my own dotfiles project, which I could then modify by picking and choosing individual things from others' dotfiles projects.
+I initially tried forking [Zach Holman](http://github.com/holman)'s [dotfiles](http://github.com/holman/dotfiles) project and using that as my own, but after spending some time attempting to remove what I didn't need and adapt it for my uses, I figured that it would be easier to start my own dotfiles project then pick and choose the parts I liked from his project - and from others' projects.
 This way, I would actually know everything that's going on in my project and would be sure to only add topics that I need and functions or aliases that I actually use frequently.
-I liked his project a lot though, so I mimicked the structure of his project and borrowed heavily from it (including much of the text of this readme).
+I liked his project a lot though, so I borrowed heavily from his project (including much of the text of this readme) and mimicked its topical structure.
 Also, you should check out his [awesome post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) on dotfiles projects.